Suzhou numerals: Notations

 Notice that the decimal point is implicit when the first digit is set at the ten position.
 Zero is represented by the character for zero (〇).
 Leading and trailing zeros are unnecessary in this system.

 This is very similar to the modern scientific notation for floating point numbers where the significant digits are represented in the mantissa and the order of magnitude is specified in the exponent.
 Also, the unit of measurement, with the first digit indicator, is usually aligned to the middle of the "numbers" row.

 Hangzhou misnomer

 In the Unicode standard version 3.0, these characters are incorrectly named Hangzhou style numerals.
 In the Unicode standard 4.0, an erratum was added which stated:

-All references to "Hangzhou" in the Unicode standard have been corrected to "Suzhou" except for the character names themselves, which cannot be changed once assigned, according to the Unicode Stability Policy.
+All references to "Hangzhou" in the Unicode standard have been corrected to "Suzhou" except for the character names themselves, which cannot be changed once assigned, in accordance with the Unicode Stability Policy.
 (This policy allows software to use the names as unique identifiers.)

-In the episode "The Blind Banker" of the 2010 BBC One television series Sherlock, Sherlock Holmes erroneously refers to the number system as "Hangzhou" instead of the correct "Suzhou".